A.K. Burns: Community Action Center (2010)

 During her first year as an MFA student at Milton Avery Graduate School of the Arts at Bard College, Burns began collaborating with A.L.
 Steiner on W.A.G.E. and Community Action Center, a single channel video project that archives an inter-generational community built on collaboration, friendship, sex and art.
 Inspired by gay porn-romance-liberation films of the 60s’ and 70s’, the work reexamines how sex and sexuality is imaged and imagined for marginalized bodies—in particular for women, trans and non-binary persons.
 The work features many friends and long-time collaborators of Burns’ and Steiner’s including: Eileen Myles, Ashland Mines, and Wu Tsang.
 Completed in 2010, Community Action Center was ranked no.20 in The 25 Works of Art That Define the Contemporary Age” by the New York Times in 2019 as well as ranked no. 18 in “The 100 Works of Art That Defined the Decade” by Artnet in 2020.
-The zine Cliff Notes on Community Action Center was published alongside the film in 2010 by Taxter & Spengemann and Horton Gallery, which included an original essay by Litia Perta, and excerpts from various media and texts that inspired the piece including work by Monique Wittig, Jack Smith, Angela Carter, Audre Lorde, Jean Genet and others.
 Community Action Center is held in the public collections at MoMA, and Julia Stoschek Foundation, and is distributed by Video Data Bank in Chicago, IL.

-Recent work
+Later artworks

-2012 marked a turning point in Burns' practice from working primarily through collaborative projects, arts organization and graphic design to a more public practice as a studio artist and educator.
-During this period Burns began refining her perspective as a sculpture, video artist, researcher and writer.
+2012 marked a turning point in Burns' practice from working primarily through collaborative projects a more solitary studio artist.
 Burns' work orients around formal and material inquiry into the relationship between ecological, social and political structures, with particular interest in themes concerning economic hierarchies, environment and ecology, animacy, and gender and sexuality.
-In her work, Burns experiments with linguistic and material metaphors to consider how hierarchies of power manifest in language and sociality.